— Tedesco will undo 60 years of progress!

-Fiennes and Tucci turn out really respectable, if not memorable, performances; the former world weary and the latter engagingly warm.
+Fiennes and Tucci turn out really respectable and actually memorable performances; the former world-weary and the latter engagingly warm.
 But the script has some obvious defects for a $20 million dollar movie, particularly in the mea culpa explanations of the cardinals exposed over the course of the election, as well as clunky ways to inform the audience of the how various parts of the conclave works.
 (One place it does credit the audience is that there is no cringeworthy TV news footage explaining what the black smoke means.)
-Also obvious is that much of the cardinals' backstories is neither unexplored or utilised.
-Of note, however, is that the script manages to integrate a surprisingly diverse cast, despite the film essentially being about a bunch of old guys locked in a room — all the more evidence that this is run for an Oscar in 2025.
-Fiennes' Oscar is well overdue, but it would be a shame for him to receive it for this.
+Also of issue is that much of the cardinals' backstories is neither unexplored nor utilised.
+Of note, however, is that the script manages to integrate a surprisingly diverse cast despite the film essentially being about a bunch of old guys locked in a room — all the more evidence that this is run for an Oscar in 2025.
+Fiennes' Oscar is well overdue at this point, but it would be a shame for him to receive it for this.

-There's a moment late in the film (before the silly and actually completely unnecessary 'twist') where the selected cardinal is twice asked a pivotal "yes or no" question in front of the rest of the cardinalate.
+On the question of the script, however, there's a moment late in the film (before the silly and actually completely unnecessary 'contemporary twist') where the selected cardinal is twice asked a pivotal "yes or no" question in front of the rest of the cardinalate.
 The film would immediately gain more respect in my eyes if they gave the opposite answer at the point… Or the film simply ended with the question in the air á la Polanski's Knife in the Water (1962).

 Lastly, for those even remotely interested in some of the parallels to actual factions within the contemporary Catholic Church and how it has been updated since Robert Harris' 2016 book (and thankfully not too much quibbling about the film's accuracy), the review in The Spectator is well worth a read.